-The AMUN Conference is a simulation of the UN.
-By its very nature, the quality and tone of debate will be dramatically different than in the "real" UN.
-At the UN, Representatives and their consular staffs spend months in preparation, caucusing behind closed doors, and interacting with other nations before an issue is brought to a vote.
-A UN Representative, or Head of State, will rarely make a prepared speech that would be surprising to the other Representatives present.
+The AMUN Conference is a simulation of the United Nations.
+By its very nature, the quality and tone of debate will be dramatically different than in the United Nations in New York.
+At the United Nations, Representatives and their consular staffs spend months in preparation, caucusing behind closed doors and interacting with other nations before an issue is brought to a vote.
+A United Nations Representative, or Head of State, will rarely make a prepared speech that would be surprising to the other Representatives present.

-At AMUN, however, Representatives will have only four days to assume the role of their nation's Representative and simulate the actions of the UN.
+At AMUN, however, Representatives will have only four days to assume the role of their nation's Representative and simulate the actions of the United Nations.
 This consolidation of time leads to many different circumstances with which each delegation will have to contend.
 Among the considerations is the fact that Representatives will rarely have the opportunity to give a pre-written speech on a topic.
-Instead, they will often be forced to verbally react to circumstances as they arise, and they may be in a position where it is reasonable to reinterpret their nation's position in light of new facts.
+Instead, they will often be forced to verbally react to circumstances as they arise, which may put them in a position where it is reasonable to reinterpret their nation's position in light of new facts.
 Representatives should not simply read from their country's established record on the issues presented; they should be prepared to compromise with the other nations represented and adapt their policies where needed to meet the current circumstances of the world as simulated at the Conference.